NeurodataWithoutBorders/nwb-guide/docs/tutorials/multiple_sessions.rst

   A complete General Metadata form

-Acting as global metadata, the information supplied on the subject metadata page has pre-filled the Subject metadata for each session.
+Acting as default metadata, the information supplied on the subject metadata page has pre-filled the Subject metadata for each session.

 .. figure:: ../assets/tutorials/multiple/metadata-subject-complete.png
   :align: center
   :alt: Complete Subject metadata form

   A complete Subject metadata form

+You'll notice that there's an **Edit Default Metadata** button at the top of the page.
+This feature allows you to specify a single default value for each property that is expected to be the same across all sessions. **Use this button to fill in general metadata for your sessions**, which will save you time and effort while ensuring your files still follow Best Practices.

 Finish the rest of the workflow as you would for a single session by completing a full conversion after you review the preview files with the NWB Inspector and Neurosift.